 According to studies in 2016 by the Bank for International Settlements, the OTC foreign exchange turnover of the USD/EUR pair made up 23.1% of daily forex transactions.
 To put that into perspective, one of the more popular exotic currency pairs, the USD/RUB, only had a daily trading volume of 1.1%.

 Exotic currency pairs can be traded through any broker.
 When creating a live trading account with Axi, you get access to MetaTrader 4 and over 40 currency pairs to trade.
-To get started trading currencies, check out our guide on how to trade forex.

-There are a variety of forex trading strategies available, but no unique strategy that is better than the rest.
+There are a variety of forex trading strategies available, but no unique strategy is better than the rest.
 Each strategy has its own time to shine depending on the market conditions, the currency you're trading, your trading plan and trading style, and the timeframe.

 Something that has worked well now might not work as well in the future so it is always wise to reassess your trading goals and the strategies you are using.
 The forex market is ever-changing and that is what makes it so special and the most globally traded financial market in the world.